 But how do you choose the right metrics to focus on?
 There are lots of them, and they aren’t equally valuable–looking at you Velocity and Lines of Code.
 This is very true of one of the most popular tools in the R&D ecosystem: Jira.
 It’s chalked full of metrics and data, but not necessarily utility.
 As an example, let’s look at story points.
 It’s probably the most common metric in Jira, but not the most helpful at face value.
 Why?
 Because it’s easily gamed: One team’s 10 is another team’s 3.

-What Are the Different Types of Metrics?
+What Are Agile Metrics?

 • A Scrum team will likely find value in planning and execution metrics known as Accuracy Scores.
 These two metrics tell a story about a team’s ability to scope work, prioritize planned tasks, and adjust to the ebb and flow of engineering.